xavidop/dialogflow-cx-cli/docs/docs/conversationprofiler/examples.md

 # Examples

-## Simple
+## Contains

-Simple example that demonstrates the NLU Profiler in action.
-Find it [here](/nluprofiler/examples/simple)
+Simple example that demonstrates the Conversational Profiler in action using the contains validator.
+Find it [here](/conversationprofiler/examples/contains)

-## System entity detection
+## Prompt

-Example that shows how to validate Dialogflow CX built-in entities.
-Find it [here](/nluprofiler/examples/system)
+Example that shows how to use a prompt as an user input Dialogflow CX.
+Find it [here](/conversationprofiler/examples/prompt)

-## Text input with entities

-Full example with multiple user-defined entities and Dialogflow CX built-in entities.
-Find it [here](/nluprofiler/examples/text)

-## Audio input

-Example using an audio file as an input.
-Find it [here](/nluprofiler/examples/audio)
+## String Similarity Algorithm

+Full example using a string similarity algorithm to validate the agent's response.
+Find it [here](/conversationprofiler/examples/similarity)